SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-The hallmark feature of Joubert syndrome is a combination of brain abnormalities that together are known as the molar tooth sign, which can be seen on brain imaging studies such as magnetic resonance imaging (MRI).
-This sign results from the abnormal development of structures near the back of the brain, including the cerebellar vermis and the brainstem.
-The molar tooth sign got its name because the characteristic brain abnormalities resemble the cross-section of a molar tooth when seen on an MRI.
+The hallmark feature of Joubert syndrome is a combination of brain abnormalities called the molar tooth sign, which can be seen using magnetic resonance imaging (MRI).
+The molar tooth sign occurs when structures near the back of the brain, including the brainstem and the central part of the cerebellum (vermis), develop abnormally.
+This sign got its name because these brain abnormalities resemble the shape or outline of a molar tooth when seen on an MRI scan.

 Frequency